robseb/rsyocto/doc/guides/1_Booting.md

  2. Insert a **Micro SD Card** (1GB or greater) into your computer
  3. Use a "**Bootable SD Card Creation Tool**" to create a bootable image on the SD card
     + For example use the tool [Rufus](https://rufus.ie/)
+    + Rufus can also use a ZIP-archive directly (that is even faster)
     + Ignore all warning message boxes

     ![Alt text](rufusSDbuilf.png?raw=true "rufus")